 Iceland is renowned for its majestic waterfalls, and many of them are easily accessible and free to visit.
 Seljalandsfoss, located along the South Coast, is unique because you can walk behind the cascading water, offering a truly immersive experience.
 Just a short drive away is Skógafoss, one of Iceland’s largest and most powerful waterfalls.
 Both falls provide excellent photo opportunities and are must-visit spots for any nature enthusiast.
 If you’re tracking vacation cost in Iceland, both waterfalls are free to visit, but Seljalandsfoss has a small parking fee upon entering.

 The black sand beaches near the village of Vík are another must-see free attraction.
-Reynisfjara Beach, with its striking basalt columns, black sands, and powerful Atlantic waves, is one of the most famous.
+Reynisfjara Beach on the south coast, with its striking basalt columns, black sands, and powerful Atlantic waves, is one of the most famous.
 Nearby, the cliffs of Dyrhólaey offer stunning panoramic views of the coastline and the sea stacks of Reynisdrangar.
 Remember to be cautious of the strong waves and currents while visiting these beautiful yet treacherous beaches.
 The Black Sand Beach is one of the best parts of an Iceland vacation and better yet, the cost is free.

 6. Hot Springs and Geothermal Areas